syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 ### Opening drop-down popup on single-click

-Drop-down of the MultiSelectComboBox column can be shown on single click by enable the [StaysOpenOnEdit](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridMultiSelectComboBoxColumn~StaysOpenOnEdit.html).
+The drop-down of the MultiSelectComboBox column can be shown on single click by enabling [StaysOpenOnEdit](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridMultiSelectComboBoxColumn~StaysOpenOnEdit.html).

 {% tabs %}
 {% highlight c# %}